Jim Castiglia: Return to professional athletics

 Castiglia remained in uniform as a US Army Air Forces officer through 1945, although he did manage to use furlough time to make his way from Greensboro to join the Philadelphia Eagles in their November 25, 1945, game against the Washington Redskins.
 Sporting his familiar No. 31 jersey, the fullback started the game and toted the ball 13 times for 29 yards in his only game action of the season.

 By February 1946, with the war over, Castiglia had been discharged from the military.
 He reported to spring training for the Philadelphia A's at West Palm Beach, Florida on February 23.
 He was apparently released from the team shortly thereafter and on April 22 he signed a contract to play football for the Philadelphia Eagles for 1946.
 He only started 2 of 11 games for the team in 1946, however, gaining just 87 yards on 39 carries (2.2 yards per run) and adding another 51 yards through the air on 11 receptions.
 He scored one touchdown during the year.

 On August 4, 1947, head coach Cecil Isbell announced that Jim Castiglia had signed a contract with the Baltimore Colts of the new All-America Football Conference (AAFC).
 Terms of the contract were not announced.
 Although he only played two games for the Colts, Castiglia holds the honor of scoring the first touchdown in the history of the Baltimore franchise.

 For the September 7 opener at the original Baltimore Municipal Stadium, the Colts kicked off to their opponents, the Brooklyn Dodgers, on a muddy field in a heavy rain.
 Brooklyn kick returner Elmore Harris took the ball at the 5 yard line and got it back to the 25, where he fumbled.
 The ball was recovered by his teammate Harry Buffington, an offensive lineman, who took to midfield before being spun around by an attempted tackler.
 Buffington took the ball all the way back to his own end zone where, realizing his mistake, he attempted to throw the ball away — straight into the hands of Castiglia of the Colts, for a wild touchdown.
 Baltimore eventually won the game by a score of 16–7.

 Castiglia left the Colts after just two games and signed with the Washington Redskins of the NFL for the remainder of the 1947 season and seeing action in seven games as a reserve.
 He carried the ball 104 times for the Redskins in 1947, gaining a career high 426 yards (4.1 yards per carry) and adding another 88 yards through the air.
 He scored 5 touchdowns in the season, also a career best.

 Castiglia retired from the NFL following the 1948 season.

-Later years
+Later life

 Castiglia was married to Catherine Marie Kane of Washington, DC, in July 1942.